axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 On this page the decisions, architecture and API's for using smartphones as an additional input channel for Sailing Analytics are documented.
 Meanwhile, the architecture of this solution is designed to be flexible enough to support other types of input devices in the future, e.g. [Igtimi](http://www.igtimi.com/) trackers.

 ## Branches
-* `cmd-reuse-racelog-for-cmd-tracking`: server side development of using the RaceLog to create a tracking adapter for Commodity Mobile Devices (CMD) such as smartphones
 * `race-board-admin`: manual UI based entry of mark passings for the time being, while we do not have a detection algorithm
-* `cmd-android-tracking`: client side development branch for the tracking application, which enhances the existent race committee app
+* `cmd-android-tracking`: client side development branch for the tracking application, which enhances the existent race committee app, server side development of using the RaceLog to create a tracking adapter for Commodity Mobile Devices (CMD) such as smartphones

 ## Communication Channels
 The current plan is to use up to three channels for communicating: